 planning.
 Supermarket ads almost always say things like RIPE PINEAPPLE.

 They almost never are.
 Look for one that is starting to get

 golden, but not so far as to have started to ferment.
 They also say

 that if you can easily pull out one of the central leaves, that is a

 ripeness.
 If you plan ahead you can buy it and let it ripen at home,

 then cut it up and refrigerate it.

 Another one where the ads always say RIPE.
 Usually not.
-We like Haas
+The ones we've

-and look for ones that have turned black.
-But, the real trick is this:
+and look for ones that have turned black and slightly soft to the

-home.
-We put them in a paper bag with apple if we have one.
-The apple
+the tree!
+We put them in a paper bag with an apple if we have one.
+The

 help turn green tomatoes red, which does nothing to improve the taste.